 - Amazing volume of publicly available data sets that could be used for helpful and meaningful insights; need to work with HDInsight technology more

-- Power Map being powered by Bing Maps allowed to geo locate data points not only using altitude, longitude or street address information; I liked how “other” category worked as well by specifying a particular geo location using its name.
-That’s how I located “Billy Bishop Airport” just by this phrase in questions marks.
+- Power Map, being powered by Bing Maps, allowed to geo-locate data points not only using altitude, longitude or street address information; I liked how the “other” category worked as well by specifying a particular geo location using its name.
+That’s how I located “Billy Bishop Airport” just by this phrase in question marks.

-I’ve really enjoyed this Microsoft Big Data Hackathon event, great time to learn and practice HDInsight Azure and Power BI technologies; additionally we won a prize and you don’t get to spend every night at Microsoft office working with those technologies :-)
+I’ve really enjoyed this Microsoft Big Data Hackathon event, great time to learn and practice HDInsight Azure and Power BI technologies; additionally, we won a prize, and you don’t get to spend every night at the Microsoft office working with those technologies :-)

 Comments